Skip to main content

 Authors: Shengan Yu, Mengdi Zhang, Zhiheng Zhao and George Q. Huang

-Session: Synchromodality, rail and multimodal itinerary planning
+Session: Synchromodality and multimodal itinerary planning (Room 508)

 Moderator: Tarik Chargui